syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/polar-radar.md

 **Line**

-To render a line draw type, use series [`drawType`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_DrawType) as `Line`. [`isClosed`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_IsClosed) property specifies whether to join start and end point of a line series used in polar chart to form a closed path.
+To render a line draw type, use series [`drawType`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_DrawType) as `Line`.
+The [`isClosed`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_IsClosed) property specifies whether to join start and end point of a line series used in polar chart to form a closed path.
 Default value of isClosed is true.

 {% if page.publishingplatform == "aspnet-core" %}